danielsokolowski/spreadtaker/README.md

-Proof of concpet personal project for a browser based algo trading bot with the goal to monitize on bid/ask spread.
-Base don (node.js, nw.js).
+Proof of concept personal project for a browser based algo trading bot with the goal to monetize on bid/ask spread, built on node.js/nw.js.